 To get to Salento from Jardin first you need to take the 8 am Chivas bus from Jardin to Rio Sucio.
 Please be aware this is a crazy bus.
 It’s fun, but the bus is open and not very comfortable.
 Drivers ride it crazy and the roads are hmmm, crazy too.
 Wear warm clothes, especially when it rains.
 I was freezing up in the mountains.
 I also made the mistake of dozing off, and on the sharp turn, I managed to hit my head on the metal rail.
 Fun times!

 The views are great!
 You will also very likely make a stop in the mountains for some urgent needs where you will also be able to get some hot coffee and arepas with strange cheese.

-In Rio Dulce, you will change for a bus to Pereira.
-It’s a decent bus station, but there is nothing spectacular about Rio Dulce.
+In Rio Sucio, you will change for a bus to Pereira.
+It’s a decent bus station, but there is nothing spectacular about Rio Sucio.

 Finally, after you arrive in Perreira you will be able to hop on a bus to Salento.
 The whole journey will take around 8 hours and cost around 50,000 COP.

 There are many great restaurants in Jardin serving both local and international dishes.